Lota-data/R_machine_learningcodes/README.md

 # R_machine_learningcodes
 A simple machine learning code using  RF, LDA and SVM for classification of alcohol.
-RF was most preferred choice due to high test accuracy
+RF was most preferred choice due to having the highest test accuracy of the three